Kawasaki Vulcan: 1987–2008: Vulcan 88/1500 series

+The Vulcan 1500 Drifter was an homage to the 1948 Indian Chief which began production in 1999 and ceased production in 2005.
+It is notable for its large Indian-style fenders, wide solo seat, wide handlebars and fringe in several places.

 1995–2006: Vulcan 800 series

-Two models of the Vulcan were discontinued in 2006 with the introduction of the VN900.
-These were the VN800A introduced in 1995 and the first of Kawasaki's modern cruiser style.
-The VN800A featured a softail design, bobbed rear fender and a 21-inch front wheel.
-The second, the VN800B (Classic) was introduced in 1996 and had a retro styling that featured full fenders and 16-inch wheels on both front and rear.
+Two models of the Vulcan, VN800A and VN800B, were discontinued in 2006 with the introduction of the VN900.
+The VN800A, introduced in 1995 and the first of Kawasaki's modern cruiser style, featured a softail design, bobbed rear fender and a 21-inch front wheel.
+The VN800B (Classic), introduced in 1996, had a retro styling that featured full fenders and 16-inch wheels on both front and rear.